 A shuttle will run every 30 minutes on the hour and half hour from TF Green Airport to Wayland Arch (27 Brown Street near the corner of George and Brown Streets).
 Students should meet a representative from University Shuttle with a "Summer@Brown" sign near baggage claim who will direct them to the vehicles in the lot.
-It is $15/student and University Shuttle, LLC accepts cash or charge.
+It is $15 USD/student and University Shuttle, LLC accepts cash.

 Sunday 8am - 5pm | TF Green Airport - Wayland Arch

 Friday 1 - 9pm | Wayland Arch - TF Green Airport